 31. The debtors shall at the time of transfer of the exposures, have made at least one payment, except in the case of revolving securitisations backed by exposures payable in a single instalment or having a maturity of less than one year, including without limitation monthly payments on revolving credits.

 Article 43.3(a): requirements under 20.12 must be met "at the time of issuance".
+Vaa Verified?
+Yes

-See section 7.3 Mortgage Loan Criteria §(d) on page 204.
+Section 7.3 Mortgage Loan Criteria.